AlexanderLapygin/dags/README.md

-# This library implements Direct Acyclic Graph in TypeScript.
+# A library that implements the basic Directed Acyclic Graph functionality